 Blood work can also help detect problems related to diastolic dysfunction.
 For example, B-type natriuretic peptide (BNP) is sometimes elevated in those with diastolic dysfunction.
 This is because the heart typically releases BNP in response to elevated pressure in the heart.

-A BNP only gives a small glimpse into the health of the heart, so it is best in conjunction with other blood work, such as Level 1 Lab testing.
-Additionally, testing with the Genova NutrEval is a great way to assess for nutritional deficiencies that could lead to diastolic dysfunction.
+A BNP only gives a small glimpse into the health of the heart, so it is best in conjunction with other blood work, such as our comprehensive health assessment testing (CHAT).
+Testing tells us the areas we need to fix in order to recover.

 Who is most at risk for diastolic dysfunction?